-In addition, please contact your state, regional, or national behavior-analytic professional associations to learn about any additional requirements for practice as an assistant behavior analyst in your region and to access valuable support in the profession.
-If you reside in a US state where assistant behavior analysts are licensed, you should immediately contact your state licensure board to determine whether and how you should submit an application for licensure before practicing with your new BACB certification.
+When can I start using my BCBA certification?
+You may start using your BCBA certification as soon as you have passed the examination.
+However, please contact your state, regional, or national behavior-analytic professional associations to learn about any additional requirements for practice as a behavior analyst in your region and to access valuable support in the profession.
+If you reside in a US state where behavior analysts are licensed, you should immediately contact your state licensure board to determine whether or how you should submit an application for licensure before practicing with your new BACB certification.